Lara Pulver

-Early life
+Early life and education

-Pulver was born in Southend-on-Sea, Essex, England.
+Pulver was born in Southend-on-Sea, Essex, England on 1 September 1980 and grew up in the village of Longfield in Kent.
 Her father is from a Jewish family; her mother converted to Judaism when they married.
-She has a sister, Erika who is four years older and works as a teacher.
+She has a sister, Erika, who is four years older and works as a teacher.

 Pulver attended the National Youth Music Theatre between 1994 and 1998, as well as The Liz Burville Dance Centre, Bexley.
 In 1997, she began studying at the Doreen Bird College of Performing Arts, and graduated in 2000.
-She has since worked as an actress, singer and dancer in West End musicals.

 Career

 Pulver was nominated for the 2008 Olivier Award for Best Actress in a Musical for the role of Lucille Frank in the first West End production of the musical Parade at the Donmar Warehouse.
 She reprised the role in the Los Angeles production at the Mark Taper Forum opposite T.R.
 Knight.

 In 2008, Pulver recorded a song for the CD Act One – Songs from the Musicals of Alexander S. Bermange.
 Pulver joined the cast of the BBC's Robin Hood in 2009 as Isabella, the sister of Guy of Gisbourne.

 In 2010, Pulver joined the cast of the third series of HBO's True Blood as Sookie Stackhouse's fairy godmother, Claudine Crane.